-That’s all a long way to say: You should subscribe if you are a fan of long winded essays, miss the time when personal essays and blogs were more Nora Ephron (I am never not thinking about her incredible blog against egg white omelettes) and less mommy blogger filling space before a simple recipe, and I don’t know, want to support independent writing and/or me, your friend (I might also be a total stranger to you, in which case, hello!).
+Look: You should subscribe if you are a fan of longass essays, miss the time when blogs were more Nora Ephron (I am never not thinking about her incredible blog against egg white omelettes) than suburban mommy girl boss giving you a recipe for ice cubes, and I don’t know, want to support independent writing, and/or me, your friend.
+(I do not know most of you.)
 If you were a fan of bed crumbs back when it was a tumblr blog (lol), this is literally the exact same thing.
 There are pieces on Paul Simon’s 1991 Concert in Central Park, anxious late night thoughts about the various ways in which the world could (will—it’s inevitable) end, the ghosts of New York City (a perennial fave), and, uh, a throwaway sight gag in High Anxiety.
-It’s whatever, folks.
-A wild fucking grab bag.
+It’s a wild fucking grab bag, folks.

 You can read the whole archive on this site, or, while you’re here, read all my real legit clips on my real legit site.
 If you subscribe, I’ll show up in your inbox kind of like this.
 Who wouldn’t want that?

 why a newsletter?

 Look, I’m just “person” in “media” watching the few remaining publications pivot themselves into oblivion, so why not work for free for myself?
 And then inject that free work straight into your veins / inboxes / the internet void?
 It’s an ego thing, I love being my own boss and doing whatever the fuck I want with no one telling me there’s no market for a sad 3,000 word essay about “Song For Sharon” by Joni Mitchell.

 wait who are you? someone just sent me this, i don’t even know you, why are you talking to me like i’m your friend?